valdese-net/vlp/src/pages/about.md

 <summary>Outer Loop</summary>

 - Intermediate
-- 2.0 Miles

-The beginning and end of the trail can be a little steep.
+The end of the trail can be a little steep.
 There are various elevation changes throughout the trail.